CodeIgniter+Smarty - Perfect Together

 * @author Kepler Gelotte

-* @link http://www.coolphptools.com/codeigniter-smarty
+* @link https://www.coolphptools.com/codeigniter-smarty

 */

-require_once( BASEPATH.'libs/smarty/libs/Smarty.class.php' );
+require_once( APPPATH.'/third_party/smarty/libs/Smarty.class.php' );

-class CI_Smarty extends Smarty {
+class Smartie extends Smarty {

 function __construct()